adobe/helix-importer-ui/importer-guidelines.md

 - one input / one output - default file snippet: https://gist.github.com/kptdobe/8a726387ecca80dde2081b17b3e913f7
 - one input / multiple outputs - default file snippet: https://gist.github.com/kptdobe/7bf50b69194884171b12874fc5c74588

+Note: when working on an import with the `Import - Workbench` tool, the `import.js` file is hot-reloaded and the import process is launched automatically each time you modify the file - this allows to immediately see the impact of your changes.
+This hot-reload behavior is NOT available when working with the `Import - Bulk` tool - this is to avoid the risk of re-launching the full import if you touch your `import.js` file while importing 1k or more pages.

 #### one input / one output

 You must implement those 2 methods: